 Baltimore Oriole Icterus galbula

 In 1967, Grimes noted that Baltimore Orioles were “now a rather common winter resident” in Jacksonville (Robertson, 1967).
 They are not really known to occur in summer with any regularity, but on 15 July 1968, one was observed in full song (Stevenson, 1968).
 Today, they are a frustrating species to me simply because I cannot seem to attract them to my yard.
 They are one of my favorite species and are truly just stunningly beautiful.
 Many homeowners are able to attract them to the feeders where they seem to be consistent throughout the winter months, but I’ve tried and failed to host them.
-I believe a good area to look for them is in the Holiday Hill / Glynlea Park area in Arlington.
 In migration, Reddie Point or Kingsley Plantation is as good a place as any to search for them.